 Experiencing the Albemarle-Pamlico Estuary: Fostering Watershed Stewardship: The North Carolina Wildlife Federation will 1) connect and engage community members in voluntary stewardship efforts to restore key watershed habitats, and 2) teach adults and youth about the estuary’s natural treasures and its value to wildlife and people.
 Volunteers of all ages and backgrounds will experience and learn about the Albemarle-Pamlico watershed by creating three native pollinator gardens, restoring a wetland meadow, and installing educational signage in English and Spanish at two of the restored sites.
 Additionally, NCWF will offer a Habitat Stewards Training workshop for adult volunteers and educational programs, including curated nature outings, mainly directed to youth living in Tyrrell, Gates and Chowan counties.
 The work will support ducks, geese and swans that congregate on the Pocosin Lakes National Wildlife Refuge in the winter as well as black bears and endangered species such as red-cockaded woodpeckers, red wolves, sturgeon, and mollusks.
 The project also offers health and recreational benefits to nearby communities; many of which are underserved and under-resourced in one of the poorest areas of NC.
 Four restoration efforts are the focus including 1) Pocosin Lakes National Wildlife Refuge Millennium Forest Pollinator Garden, 2) Pocosin Lakes National Wildlife Refuge Center for the Sounds Visitor Center Wetland Pollinator Garden and Invasive Species Removal, 3) Merchants Millpond State Park Pollinator Garden, and 4) Pembroke Creek Park Wetland Habitat Restoration and Invasive Species Removal.

-Down East Resilience Network Communications Strategy: The Core Sound Waterfowl Museum hosts a Down East Resilience Network (DERN), a community of stakeholders (residents, researchers, educators, and state and federal government officials) with a common interest in advancing the long-term resilience of Down East to future storms and climate change.
+Down East Resilience Network Communications Strategy: The Core Sound Waterfowl Museum and Heritage Center hosts a Down East Resilience Network (DERN), a community of stakeholders (residents, researchers, educators, and state and federal government officials) with a common interest in advancing the long-term resilience of Down East to future storms and climate change.
 Communicating in Down East presents unique challenges due to the absence of an incorporated town or centralized government, leaving locals dependent on word-of-mouth and fragmented communication channels to stay informed about ground-level developments (e.g., road closures due to flooding) and available resources.
 A community-led communications plan will advance the initial steps to establish the groundwork for addressing communication challenges through the development of a comprehensive outreach strategy.
 Funding will also support efforts to building staff capacity to facilitate DERN planning and logistics.
 This project will enable DERN to establish a dedicated online presence for the network in the form of a website, making it easier for users to access information about current issues, ongoing projects, resources for educators, and contacts.
 After building an online presence, they will develop and pilot a portfolio of outreach materials to communicate with Down East residents, connecting local stories and research outputs to actionable information for community support and education.